 Georgia Occupational Health and Safety Surveillance Program

 More than five million people age 16 years and older make up Georgia’s workforce.
 Since almost half of a worker’s lifetime is spent at work or commuting, the workplace is an important determinant of a person’s health.
 Some workers are employed in occupations or industries that may put them at higher risk of work-related injuries or illnesses or being exposed to harmful substances.
 Work-related injuries and illnesses are preventable.
 The Georgia Department of Public Health Occupational Health and Safety Surveillance Program monitors occupational injuries, illnesses, and fatalities in the state, identifies groups at increased risk, and provides data to target prevention efforts.
 This surveillance system is based on the indicators for occupational health that have been recommended by the National Institute for Occupational Safety and Health (NIOSH) and the Council of State and Territorial Epidemiologists (CSTE).
-These indicators serve as baseline measures of the occupational health status of the state’s workforce and allows the state to track trends and guide prevention and intervention efforts.
+These indicators serve as baseline measures of the occupational health status of the state’s workforce and allow the state to track trends and guide prevention and intervention efforts.

 Mission